thomas-zahner/rustlab-2024-ratatui/workshop/06_room_list.md

 # Room List

 We can chat with users and switch between rooms.
 But how do we know which rooms are available and which users are in the room?
-We need a way to list all the rooms and users in them.

 Let's implement a tree-view widget to display this information.

 ![room list](images/room_list.gif)

+> [!NOTE]
+> Switch to `chapter-6` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-6
+> ```

 ## Implementing the Widget

-Disclaimer: you are free to use the Ratatui's built-in `List` widget for this task as well.
+Disclaimer: You are free to use the Ratatui's built-in `List` widget for this chapter as well.
 But let's spice things up a bit with a tree view 🌲

-For this, we will be using the [`tui-tree-widget`](https://github.com/EdJoPaTo/tui-rs-tree-widget) crate:
+First, add the [`tui-tree-widget`](https://github.com/EdJoPaTo/tui-rs-tree-widget) crate:

 ```sh
 cargo add tui-tree-widget@0.22.0